-Results 1–10 of 15 for "Psychology Topic"X related to "Artificial Sweeteners Linked to Weight..."
-Refine Your Search Refine Your Search TopicEmotional health (4)Teens (4)Therapy (4)Parenting (2)Aging (1) 20 more... [+] Alzheimer's (1)Anxiety (1)Bipolar disorder (1)Bullying (1)Children (1)Depression (1)Eating disorders (1)Natural disasters (1)Obesity (1)Personality (1)Safety & design (1)Sexual abuse (1)Shyness (1)Sleep (1)Sport & exercise (1)Stress (1)Trauma (1)Violence (1)Women & men (1)Workplace issues (1)Hide detailsDocument TypePsychology TopicX Results 1–10 of 15 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.ObesityObesity is marked by excess accumulation of body fat caused by genetic factors and behavioral factors — especially eating too much and exercising too little.
-Obesity can lead to diabetes, heart disease, sleep apnea and other problems.Psychology Topic 2.DepressionPeople with depression may lack pleasure in daily activities, significant weight loss or gain, insomnia or excessive sleeping, lack of energy, inability to concentrate, feelings of worthlessness or guilt and thoughts of death or suicide.Psychology Topic 3.Eating DisordersEating disorders are abnormal eating habits that can threaten your health or even your life, including anorexia nervosa, bulimia nervosa and binge eating.
-Psychology Topic 4.Sport and ExerciseRegular physical activity and participation in sports are good for your body, reducing the risk that you’ll develop high blood pressure, heart disease, colon cancer and diabetes.
-Sport psychologists can help you overcome problems, enhance your performance and achieve your goals.Psychology Topic 5.BullyingBullying is aggressive physical contact, words or actions to cause another person injury or discomfort.
+Results 1–10 of 17 for "Psychology Topic"X related to "Artificial Sweeteners Linked to Weight..."
+Refine Your Search Refine Your Search TopicTeens (5)Emotional health (4)Therapy (4)Parenting (2)Stress (2) 21 more... [+] Aging (1)Alzheimer's (1)Anxiety (1)Bipolar disorder (1)Bullying (1)Children (1)Depression (1)Eating disorders (1)Kids & the media (1)Natural disasters (1)Obesity (1)Personality (1)Safety & design (1)Sexual abuse (1)Shyness (1)Sleep (1)Sport & exercise (1)Trauma (1)Violence (1)Women & men (1)Workplace issues (1)Hide detailsDocument TypePsychology TopicX Results 1–10 of 17 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.ObesityObesity is marked by excess accumulation of body fat caused by genetic factors and behavioral factors — especially eating too much and exercising too little.
+Obesity can lead to diabetes, heart disease, sleep apnea and other problems.Psychology Topic 2.DepressionPeople with depression may lack pleasure in daily activities, significant weight loss or gain, insomnia or excessive sleeping, lack of energy, inability to concentrate, feelings of worthlessness or guilt and thoughts of death or suicide.Psychology Topic 3.StressStress can interfere with normal living, damage your physical health or cause difficulties with concentration or mood.
+Psychology Topic 4.Eating DisordersEating disorders are abnormal eating habits that can threaten your health or even your life, including anorexia nervosa, bulimia nervosa and binge eating.
+Psychology Topic 5.Kids & the MediaEven very young children in our society get a big daily dose of television, video games and music lyrics.
+While such media can provide education and entertainment, they can also result in aggressive attitudes and violent behavior.Psychology Topic 6.Emotional HealthEmotional health can lead to success in work, relationships and health.
+Happy people are more likely to work toward goals, find the resources they need and attract others with their energy and optimism.Psychology Topic 7.BullyingBullying is aggressive physical contact, words or actions to cause another person injury or discomfort.
 Cyberbullying uses an electronic device for aggressive, repeated and intentional acts of bullying such as name calling, sending threatening emails, placing photos of persons on the Internet without permission and sending viruses.
 Psychology Topic 8.TeensTeens are undergoing the biological changes of puberty and experiencing cognitive changes that allow them to think more abstractly.
 Includes resilience tips for teens and communication tips for parents.Psychology Topic 9.Workplace IssuesWork defines people in the most basic way, which is one reason retirement is so difficult for many people.
-Other issues include matching people and jobs, finding ways to reduce workplace stress and studying motivation and job satisfaction.Psychology Topic 10.ShynessShyness is the tendency to feel awkward, worried or tense during social encounters.
-Severely shy people may have physical symptoms like upset stomach; worries about how others view them; and a tendency to withdraw from social interactions.
-Psychology Topic Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 15 for "Psychology Topic"X related to "Artificial Sweeteners Linked to Weight..."
+Other issues include matching people and jobs, finding ways to reduce workplace stress and studying motivation and job satisfaction.Psychology Topic 10.Alzheimer's DiseaseAlzheimer’s disease is a chronic brain disease that gradually erodes an individual’s memory, intellectual abilities and personality, eventually impairing the ability to think, speak or perform such basic tasks as getting dressed or eating.Psychology Topic Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 17 for "Psychology Topic"X related to "Artificial Sweeteners Linked to Weight..."